 Certified Feldenkrais Method® Teacher/Practitioner Training Program

-We have begun a new Feldenkrais Teacher Training Program in Germany
+We have begun collaboration on a new Feldenkrais Teacher Training Program in Germany

 This program is still open for enrollment!

 a not for profit educational corporation since 1992

 Julie Casson Rubin and Paul Rubin,

 "When the human nervous system is engaged to organize us in unified action and self-expression, we go beyond the mere mechanics of joints and muscles.
 The results are often dramatic and quite delightful.
 This is true whether the task at hand is the rehabilitation of basic functions, the improvement of highly developed skills, or more complex improvements in the quality of our relationship to ourselves and the world."

 - Paul Rubin, Founder and Director of Education, ISSE